Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Discussion

 \subsection{Related work on transfer learning}

 From a theory perspective, the key problem in TL is to quantify the information that can be carried over from one task to another \cite{caruana1997multitask, micchelli2004kernels, baxter1997bayesian, ben2003exploiting}.
 Among the mathematical statistics articles, \cite{sugiyama2007direct} proposes unbiased model selection procedures and \cite{shimodaira_consistency} considers re-weighting to improve the predictive power of models based on likelihood maximization.
 The nonparametric TL literature mainly focuses on classification.
-Minimax rates are derived under posterior drift by \cite{cai2019transfer} and under covariate shift by \cite{kpotufe2021marginal}.
+Minimax rates are derived under posterior drift by \cite{cai2019transfer}, under covariate shift by \cite{kpotufe2021marginal}, and in a general setting by \cite{MR4352543}.